Q. Why isn’t my publication list accurate?

 - It is your interest to use a single consistent form of your name, allowing your publications to be retrieved easily and consistently.

-- Tools like ResearcherID and ORCID exist to help researchers to control a single name form and link all past, present and future articles to that name.
+- Tools like ORCID exist to help researchers to control a single name form and link all past, present and future articles to that name.

-- The Library encourages all scientists to register for an ID and “claim” all publications.
-For more information please visit the Researcher ID website and the ORCID website.
+- The Library encourages all scientists to register for an ORCID and work with the Library to check their publications in the WRPD.
+For more information please visit the ORCID website.